 • Port 22: Where the room provides a secure way to connect and manage it (SSH).

-Knowing which window to approach is only half the story.
-Once you get to that service window, how do you talk to the person inside?
+Knowing which mailbox to approach is only half the story.
+Once you get to that mailbox, how do you leave a message?
 You need a common set of rules or a language.
-In networking, these sets of rules and formats are called protocols.
+These sets of rules and formats are called protocols.

 Protocols define how messages are structured, what words mean, and how the back-and-forth conversation goes.
-Think of each service window as a booth operated by someone who only speaks a specific language.
-If you show up at the web service window (port 80/443) speaking HTTP, you’ll have a nice, structured conversation and get web pages as replies.
-But if you start speaking email commands (SMTP) at the web window, you’ll get nowhere.
+Think of each mailbox as a booth operated by someone who only speaks a specific language.
+If you show up at the mailbox (port 80/443) sending an HTTP message, you’ll have a nice, structured replu and get web pages as replies.
+But if you start sending email commands (SMTP) at the web mailbox, you’ll get nowhere.

 • HTTP or HTTPS: Protocols used when visiting websites.